 Historiography & World History - Chapter Summary

 By going through these lessons, you can improve your understanding of historiography and world history.
-For instance, you can enhance your knowledge of different concepts in social studies and globalization in the 21st century.
+For instance, you can enhance your knowledge of basic terms and concepts in social studies and the definition of globalization.
 This self-paced chapter can also help you understand how historians use reference sources and other materials in their historical research.
 After reviewing the lessons, you should be ready to:

 These lessons can help you study up on historiography and world history.
 There's a Help feature that allows you to submit questions to instructors if you get stuck on a subject.
 Additionally, each lesson is accompanied by a short quiz that allows you to test your recollection.

 1. Basic Terms & Concepts in Social Studies